The Self-Sufficient Backyard Book Reviews: Complete Chapters

 Chapter 3: Site Selection

-• The Golden Nugget: The “Non-Negotiable Checklist.”
+• 💡 The Golden Nugget: The “Non-Negotiable Checklist.”
 They are dogmatic about southern exposure.
-A north-facing slope is a deal-breaker for them, as it cripples solar gain and garden growth.
-They also drill into water rights, soil percolation tests, and checking local ordinances against composting toilets and wind turbines—things a normal realtor would never mention.
+A north-facing slope is a deal-breaker.
+They drill into water rights, soil perc tests, and checking local ordinances against composting toilets—things realtors ignore.

-• The Application Tomorrow: Before you even look at a property listing, have this checklist printed out.
-Use a compass app on your phone the second you step on the land.
+• 🛠️ The Application Tomorrow: Before looking at land, print this checklist.
+Use a compass app the second you step on the property.

-• Critique: It’s very North-American climate focused.
-The principles are sound, but a reader in the Southern Hemisphere or a tropical climate would need to reverse the solar advice.
+• ⚠️ Critique: Very North-American climate focused.
+A reader in the Southern Hemisphere needs to reverse the solar advice.

 Chapter 4: Road Building

-• The Golden Nugget: The “Crowned Road & Cedar Culvert” technique.
-Ron explains that a road must be crowned (higher in the middle) for drainage.
-But the priceless detail is his budget culvert solution: using a rot-resistant cedar log, split in half and hollowed out, placed in a trench.
-It’s a $0 solution versus a $500 steel culvert.
+• 💡 The Golden Nugget: The “Crowned Road & Cedar Culvert” technique.
+A road must be crowned for drainage.
+The priceless detail is his $0 culvert solution: a rot-resistant cedar log, split and hollowed out, placed in a trench.

-• The Application Tomorrow: If you have a muddy driveway, you can immediately improve it by adding gravel and ensuring a center crown.
+• 🛠️ The Application Tomorrow: If you have a muddy driveway, improve it by adding gravel and ensuring a center crown.

-• Critique: This chapter is short and assumes some basic familiarity with tools.
+• ⚠️ Critique: Chapter is short and assumes basic tool familiarity.
 A complete novice might need a diagram for the cedar culvert.

 Chapter 5: Homestead Water